The existence of a transverse universal knot: Braids in as parts of the preimage of some branching set

-Thanks to the previous proposition, the function $\tau^2_{\gamma_i}$ lift to the upper disk and it lifts to something homotopic (relative to $Q$) to the square of half-arc-twist around $\overline{\alpha_i}$.
-So, by adding this new set of squares of half-arc-twists, now we can generate the whole braid group of the upper disk relative to $Q$.
+Thanks to the previous proposition, the function $\tau^2_{\gamma_i}$ lifts to the covering disk and it lifts to something homotopic (relative to $Q$) to the square of half-twist around $\overline{\alpha_i}$.
+So, by adding this new set of squares of half-twists, now we can generate the whole braid group of the covering disk relative to $Q$.

-Before proving Prop. \ref{prop:gamma_i-properties}, we are going to see how it is possible to use these new set of arcs to construct any braid.
-You can find the proof of Prop. \ref{prop:gamma_i-properties} in section \ref{sec:proof-gamma_i_properties}.
+Before proving Proposition \ref{prop:gamma_i-properties}, we are going to see how it is possible to use this new set of arcs to construct any braid.
+You can find the proof of Proposition \ref{prop:gamma_i-properties} in Section \ref{sec:proof-gamma_i_properties}.